This incredibly stupid girl is being egged on by a group of girls.

 This time I told her these things didn’t exist, and she got hostile and defensive.
 The conversation ended at that.

-I figured these silly adolescent girls were saying these things for attention, or for other ego reasons.
-None of them had any talent that I knew about, or were particular intelligent.
-So maybe they convinced themselves they were witches so they’d think there was something special about them.
+I figured these silly adolescent girls were saying these things for attention, or for other ego reasons, mostly about the belief they can learn to control and change things and themselves and others (these days these girls would most probably call themselves Wiccans).
+None of them had any talent that I knew about, or were particularly intelligent.
+So maybe they convinced themselves they were witches so they’d think there was something special about themselves, rather than having any actual accomplishments.

 A few years ago I ran across a woman, this time in her 40s, who told me she had been a witch and there really were occult powers.
 Same thing; my opinion of her plummeted.
-Even if ‘adult,’ she was still a silly adolescent girl.
-There are no witches.
+Even if "adult," she was still a silly adolescent girl.

-Later, when the persecutors regained their reason, they horrified at what they had done.
+Later, when the persecutors regained their reason (this is what happens when men listen to hysterical women), they were horrified at what they had done.
 Not surprisingly, some of the girls were silly adolescent females who claimed, yes, we’re witches!

 Had I been a judge back then, I would have told them, “You are a silly, deluded adolescent girl looking for attention.
 There are no witches, and you are not a witch.
-Go home and grow up.”
+Go home and grow up.
+And as for you envious, hysterical accusers...maybe you need to be put in the stocks...in public.”

 God put the poontang on the silly one.
 And the word ‘hysteria,’ not surprisingly, comes from the Greek word for ‘womb.’

-Thirty-five innocent people would not have gotten hanged in Puritan New England except for delusion.
+Thirty-five innocent people would not have gotten hanged in Puritan New England except for these delusions.
 What was done in Europe was a lot worse: hangings, torture, burnings.
 Thousands of them.
 To ferret out things that don’t exist.

 People said kids “didn’t lie about such things,” which is nonsense.
 Little kids don’t know lies from truth, especially when they’re coached.
 Innocent people were imprisoned for years until finally released.